FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction: Introduction

-We examine the performance of FedAug and compare with other FL and domain generalization baselines on RotatedMNIST, CIFAR10, and PACS.
-Numerical results show that FedAug consistently outperforms other algorithms by a large margin on mean accuracy and worst case accuracy, indicating the effectiveness of FedAug on improving distribution robustness.
-Furthermore, while both AugMean and AugCA have individual performance gains, and the combination approach FedAug achieves the best results.

-\paragraph*{Contribution} \begin{itemize}[leftmargin=12pt,nosep] \item We propose FedAug, a unified algorithm that uses pesudo-data augmentation to reduce the learning bias on local features and classifiers.
-AugMean and AugCA are two corresponding orthogonal components of FedAug that complement each other to improve the federated learning quality on clients with heterogeneous data. \item FedAug considerably outperforms other FL and domain generalization (DG) baselines, as justified by extensive numerical evaluation.
-FedAug and DG algorithms, a.k.a.
-DANN and GroupDRO, were also found to improve domain robustness. \end{itemize}
+\paragraph*{Our main contributions are:} \begin{itemize}[leftmargin=12pt,nosep] \item We provide a unified view to interpret the learning difficulty in FL with heterogeneous data, and identify three key pitfalls to explain the issue of local learning biases. \item We propose \algopt, a unified algorithm that leverages pseudo-data to reduce the learning bias on local features and classifiers.
+We design two orthogonal key components of \algopt to complement each other to improve the learning quality of clients with heterogeneous data. \item \algopt considerably outperforms other FL baselines by a large margin, as justified by extensive numerical evaluation on RotatedMNIST, CIFAR10, and CIFAR100.
+Besides, \algopt does not require the labeled or large number of global shared pseudo-data, thereby improving the efficiency. \end{itemize}